Freeman reaches 3 times, scores in Dodgers debut, beats Rox

 TRAINER’S ROOM

-Dodgers: Manager Dave Roberts said LHP Victor González was placed on the injured list after experiencing soreness in his elbow.
+Dodgers: Roberts said LHP Victor González was placed on the injured list after experiencing soreness in his elbow.

-Rockies: LHP Lucas Gilbreath and RHP Robert Stephenson were both were recently placed on the COVID-19 injured list.

 PERFECT STRIKE